lizadams/EQUATES_BENCHMARK/README.md

   The directory structure mimics the input data directory structure used by the EQUATE CMAQ model run script.

+  Directories include:

-  1. Tutorial with instructions on how to build the libraries and CMAQv5.3.2 to read the compressed input data (*.nc4)
+  1. Tutorials: Tutorial with instructions on how to build the libraries and CMAQv5.3.2 to read the compressed input data (*.nc4)

-  2. CMAQ Scripts to build and run CMAQv5.3.2 using EQUATES Input data to restart as the initial conditions.
+  2. CCTM/scripts: CMAQ Scripts to build and run CMAQv5.3.2 using EQUATES Input data to restart as the initial conditions.

-  3. Post-processing scripts called by the CMAQ run script that will create the post procecessed output data (combine, hr2day and monthly average).
+  3. POST/EQUATES: Post-processing scripts called by the CMAQ run script that will create the post procecessed output data (combine, hr2day and monthly average).

-  4. scripts to download the EQUATES Input data from google drive
+  4. gdrive_scripts/data/2017_12US1: scripts to download the EQUATES Input data from google drive

        The directory structure of the gdrive_scripts directory mimics the input data directory structure used by the EQUATES CMAQ Model run script.
        NOTE: Please use the gdrive executable for linux available from the CMAS Center Google Drive to avoid Error:403: Rate Limit Exceeded errors